 Data Integrity vs. Data Quality

 The goal of data quality (or data accuracy) is to guarantee the accuracy of files.
-File quality aims to ensure info is correct and that the files stored in a database are compliant with the company's standards and needs.
+File quality aims to ensure that the information is accurate and that the files stored in a database are compliant with the company's standards and needs.

-A company can evaluate data quality via various processes that measure data's reliability and accuracy.
+A company can evaluate data quality through various processes that assess the reliability and accuracy of the data.
 Some key metrics of data quality are:

 - Completeness (an indication of the comprehensiveness of data based on specific variables and business rules).